tj/luna/Readme.md

 While the former approach is fine in small use-cases, and of course when it's _your_ code, it becomes "word soup" in larger doses.

-### Avoid Operators
+### Operators Avoidance

- Another aspect I want to avoid, which I consider an annoyance in JavaScript, is using operators such as `typeof`, or `instanceof`, when a simple method or property will do.
+ Another aspect I want to avoid, which I consider an annoyance in JavaScript, is using operators such as `typeof`, or `instanceof`, when a simple method or property will do, I would much rather use language features such as functions unless performance is crucial.

 ```js
 User = Object clone